Psykotikism/Mutant_Tanks/INFORMATION.md

 			"Warp Chance"				"33.3"

 			// Enable the Mutant Tank's claw/rock attack.
+			// Note: The Tank will not teleport in narrow areas.
 			// Note: This setting does not need the "Ability Enabled" setting to be set to "1".
 			// Note: This setting can be overridden for specific players.
 			// --